-The first column in Table 2 presents the vector at the left-hand side and then goes the matrix at the right-hand side of the system (15).
-The column of the variable $x_0$ contains the totals of observations by each predictor, which corresponds to the coefficients used with the intercept in (15).
+The first column in Table 2 presents the vector at the left-hand side and then goes the matrix at the right-hand side of the Equation (15).
+The column of the variable x_0 contains the totals of observations by each predictor, which corresponds to the coefficients used with the intercept in Equation (15).
 Dividing the rows in Table 2 by these total values yields the normalized system (18) shown by its coefficients in Table 3.

 Coefficients in Table 3 correspond to the mean and weighted mean values defining the reference points in the expressions (21)-(23) as well.
-Solving such a system yields the parameters of
+Solving such a system yields the parameters of the Equation (13) estimated by the OLS regression modeling with help of the lm function in R.